A paperfolding paradise

 1734 - Japan: Japanese book by Hayato Ohoka called 'Ranma Zushiki' contains prints of decorations intended to enhance sliding room dividers.
-Among these is a print that shows a group of folded paper objects, including the traditional crane, Komuso, the boat now commonly made from a Newspaper Hat and the Tematebako, a modular cube.
+Among these is a print that shows a group of folded paper objects, including the traditional crane, Komuso, the traditional paper boat and the Tematebako, a modular cube developed from six Menko.